Private Company Valuation Database

 An authoritative guide to the pricing of private company sales and acquisitions across the UK.

 The PERDa database uses information on completed private company deals to provide a robust insight of both historic and current Price Earning Ratios (i.e consideration as a multiple of the target’s profits).
 All data is adjusted to show the actual consideration paid and the target’s true underlying profits, and therefore provides far more meaningful data than measures that are restricted to publically available information.
 Data is provided by corporate finance advisors and Experian..

 UK HISTORIC PRICE EARNING RATIOS (“PER”)

 The graph shows the rolling six month average ratio between enterprise values and underlying profits (EBIT) for deals across the UK.

 (Data is set out in the newsletters)

 Following the extreme peaks and troughs of 2008 to 2010, PERs remained relatively stable from 2012, with a gentle increasing trend to 2016.
-The subsequent 18 months have shown increased valuations, generally in line with stock market trends.
-However, there also appears to also a higher level of volatility due several notable high value SME transactions producing spikes in the average PER.
+The subsequent 24 months have shown increased levels of volatility due several notable high value SME transactions producing spikes in the average PER.